Cacti/documentation/Script-Data-Query-Walkthrough.md

 installation defaults.
 Read it carefully, and you'll notice, that all XML **fields** were scanned and the output shown.
 All?
 No, not all.
 The **direction output** fields are missing!
-But this is on purpose as those won't make sense as header fields but will be written to rrd files.
+But this is on purpose as those won't make sense as header fields but will be written to RRD files.

 ## Create the Data Template